container-storage-interface/community/governance.md

 ## Voting

-Voting on a motion must happen on the [mailing list](https://groups.google.com/forum/#!forum/container-storage-interface-community).
+Voting on a motion must happen on the [community mailing list](https://groups.google.com/forum/#!forum/container-storage-interface-community).

 A motion can be one of the following:
 * Package releases